canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 .. note::

     Giving your test a significant ``summary`` and ``id`` is almost as important as giving it a significant output.
-Ideally when a test fails one should be able to understand what is being tested from these two fields, without resorting to reading the ``command`` section.
+These fields should provide enough context to understand the test's purpose without reading the command section, especially when troubleshooting failed tests.

 Try to re-use the ``run`` command to test the update.
 You should now see something like this: